Journey Tracker

 1. Access the Model screen of the digital process.

-2. Click the relevant data item for the name information (1).
+2. Click the relevant data item, for example firstName (1).

 3. Click Metadate (2).